 A board that uses V Grooves would also need some minimum clearance near the cut lines.

-This value is usually about 2mm and usually specified on the manufacturer's technical capabilities page.
+This value is usually about 2mm and is usually specified on the manufacturer's technical capabilities page.

-A board that does not have enough clearance may break off in a manner that damages the functional section of the board.
+A board that does not have enough clearance may break off in a manner that damages the board's functional section.